Sustainable Procurement and Supplier Management Policy

 Corporate Social Responsibility (CSR) (weight = 10%)

-This section evaluates CSR policy, environmental management system and human rights
+This section evaluates CSR policy, environmental management system and human rights.
+This establishes a company's commitment to ethical and sustainable practices.

 Suppliers shall meet a minimum of 70% in order to get approved into GPSC Approved Vendor List (AVL)